openwdl/wdl/versions/development/SPEC.md

 ##### Task portability and non-standard BaSH

-Note that some specialized docker images may include a non-standard bash shell which supports more complex glob strings.
+Note that some specialized container images may include a non-standard bash shell which supports more complex glob strings.
 These complex glob strings might allow expansions which include `a_inner.txt` in the example above.

-Therefore to ensure that a WDL is portable when using `glob()`, a docker image should be provided and the WDL author should remember that `glob()` results depend on coordination with the bash implementation installed on that docker image.
+Therefore to ensure that a WDL is portable when using `glob()`, a container image (i.e. singularity or docker) should be provided and the WDL author should remember that `glob()` results depend on coordination with the bash implementation installed on that container image.

 ### String Interpolation